Skip to contents

 fraction

 The fraction_list contains the statistical data and charts for each screening algorithm.
+The title of each plot will be appended with the method name as an identifier.

 fraction_list